 COVID 19 update

-Please follow social distancing guidelines, stick to the footpath, and keep a 2 metre distance to ensure the safety of yourself, other visitors and our staff.
+Please follow Government guidelines and observe social distancing where necessary, to ensure the safety of yourself, other visitors and our staff.

 The site offers spectacular views and is a great spot for keen birdwatchers, with sightings of Peregrines, Dippers and Redstarts.
 Deer are also present on the estate.
 Both level trails around the reservoir and more strenuous hill routes offer walking options for all levels.

 The history of the site and wildlife spotting opportunities offer an impressive walk for all the family.

 Mardale Head car park,

 |Open all day, every day.||Mardale Head car park, free to park, located at southern end of Haweswater reservoir.||Information board with map of reservoir and site information, located opposite the dam on the main public road.|

 |Circular route around reservoir, marked on site information board, 5-6 hours.
 Hill walks around the surrounding estate.||See bridleways as demarked on OS maps of the area.||Haweswater estate is an RSPB reserve and Peregrine, Dipper, Pied Flycatcher and Redstart can be seen.||For access requests and other activities please email our Northern Catchment Team|